Undergraduate Course

 Colchester Campus

-Our cutting-edge BSc Sports Therapy course is designed to shape the next generation of sports therapists poised to make a difference.
-Our course provides you with the applied knowledge and skills to become a sports therapist with the competencies to thrive in any professional setting.
+Our BSc Sports Therapy course is designed to shape the next generation of sports therapists poised to make a difference.
+Our course provides you with the applied knowledge and skills to become a sports therapist with the confidence and competence to thrive in any professional setting.

 • Injury prevention